stephwuh/Sticky-Note-Todo-List/README.md

 # Sticky Note To-Do List

-This slightly more advanced version of a to-do list allows users to create, save, and delete to-do items in the form of sticky notes.
+This slightly more advanced version of a to-do list app that allows users to create, save, and delete to-do items in the form of sticky notes.

 <img src="https://user-images.githubusercontent.com/56822167/139854291-4448d167-45fd-4c30-a3b0-c44eb9e0af2a.PNG" alt="screen shot" width=" 450"/>